 2. Applying the 4 quadrants in real life

-Now that we know what the different types of quadrants, it is now the need to know how to use them.
-This time management techniques can be used differently by people according to their needs.
+Now that we know the different types of quadrants, now we need to know how to use them.
+These time management techniques can be used differently by people according to their needs.

 - Keep them apart: Make separate matrices for your personal and professional lives.
 This makes it easier to prioritise your responsibilities better and keep your tasks separate.

 - Set a limit: Even though one might find the day I have many tasks it is wiser to limit the number of responsibilities one has.
 Trying to add too many tasks to the quadrants might make you feel lost as you tick off your matrix.

 - Focus better: The metric can be also used to understand what tasks need to be done on that day itself.
 Thus you know that you can postpone any tasks that are not urgent.
 And hence you can focus on the tasks at hand without feeling overwhelmed.

 3. Committing to a schedule

 Knowing what is time management is all about prioritizing your tasks and responsibilities.
 This can only be done in due time by setting a schedule.
 This schedule can be made using the above tools and matrices.
 Using these can help you set a proper schedule by setting correct priorities and allotting appropriate amounts of slots to your tasks.
 Committing to a schedule also enables you to ignore tasks that might seem important but are actually not.
 Eliminating these tasks also helps you reduce anxiety and lets you focus on the tasks that matter.

 Various time management resources are also available.
 These resources are more interactive.
 They help you get better knowledge about what is time management and how you can improve in your career.

 Worksheets on time management